 However, Seymour finds out quickly that Pearl the cat is a “big, fat liar” and that it’s dangerous.
 Seymour quickly needs to decide what to do to escape the hoover and Pearl’s insistent need to devour him.
 Will he survive (of course)?
 How does he return to the once happy life he had?

 You could explore the conflict (needing to escape the terror of the cat) and the resolution.
 I think the theme is the most interesting because it could easily create a discussion about how “the grass always appears greener on the other side” and “to be happy with what you have.”

-On the publisher’s website, you can download teacher’s guides and lesson ideas, but honestly I haven’t been there yet.
-Either way, I know you will treasure this book because it is such a refreshing delight.
+On the publisher’s website, you can download teacher’s guides and lesson ideas, but honestly, I haven’t been there yet.
+Either way, I know you will treasure this mentor text because it is such a refreshing delight.
 I also hear there is another, Memoirs of a Goldfish.
-Until Next week….

 This is a must-have book!
 Be sure to grab your copy for your own classroom library today!
 Head to Amazon (aff. link) and grab your copy of Memoirs of a Hamster and if desired, Memoirs of a Goldfish, too!